 The LOCATOR is a ski I would especially recommend to anyone who enjoys backcountry skiing and hiking uphill.
 It can be used as your main backcountry ski, but it's also great as a second ski to use with the 104 or 96, which best embody the hike-and-ride style, from February onwards when there isn't much powder

-COMPASS HOUSE, based in Nozawa Onsen, will be holding a demo tour during the season where you can ride a LOCATOR test model through the backcountry area.
-Come try it out and see how it feels.
+COMPASS HOUSE, based in Nozawa Onsen, plans to hold demo tours during the season where you can ride LOCATOR demo models in backcountry areas.
+Come and try them out and see how they feel.

 Details will be updated regularly on the ARMADA website, so be sure to check it out.